ahmadmdabit/RepoAIfy/user-manual.md

-# User Manual: FileToMarkdownConverter
+# User Manual: RepoAIfy

-This manual provides detailed instructions on how to use the `FileToMarkdownConverter` application, including its configuration options and expected behavior.
+This manual provides detailed instructions on how to use the `RepoAIfy` application, including its configuration options and expected behavior.

 ## Table of Contents
 1. [Introduction](#1-introduction)